nathan-the-coder/nathan-the-coder/README.md

 - :telescope: I’m studying and learning more about Programming.

-- :seedling: Exploring Web Development.
+- :seedling: Exploring Software Development.

 - :zap: In my free time, I try to do some Programming and contributing to open source.